joseduard/Game_The_Dice/README.md

 # Game_The_Dice

-little game to throw dice
+Little game to throw dice